For some years now, there has been much discussion and calls for ideas for the future visitor and tourism potential advancement of our area.

 There have been many ideas put forward, some positive and others not so.

-In the midst of all that talk, there has been some quiet discussion regarding the possibility of having one or possibly two bird hides erected adjacent to or nearby migratory and local shorebird roosting areas along the Tin Can Bay foreshore.
-And of course, being an avid nature photographer, I can see the visitor potential the bird hides could bring; not only to our town but the entire Cooloola Coast.
+In the midst of all this, there has been some quiet discussion regarding the possibility of having one or even two bird hides erected adjacent to or nearby migratory and local shorebird roosting areas along the Tin Can Bay foreshore.
+And of course, being an avid nature photographer, I clearly envisage the tourism and visitor potential that the bird hides would very likely bring; benefitting not only Tin Can Bay but the entire Cooloola Coast.
 As it would allow those interested, to view or photograph shorebirds or other related coastal creatures in close proximity without bothering or disturbing them.

-Such groups are well aware of the many varieties of, not only the plethora of migratory birds that flock to the area annually, to roost and nest along our shores but also the great numbers that stay all year round and once the bird hides have been established, it will not be long before the word is passed on to other groups further afield.
+Such groups are well aware of the many varieties of, not only the plethora of migratory birds that flock to the area annually to roost and nest along our shores but also the great numbers that stay all year round and once established, news of the hides will very soon be passed on to other affiliated groups further afield.

-Obviously, payment could not be expected for the use of such facilities; however, the town would surely benefit financially in other ways from this second, very unique and natural asset.
-The town will then not only be famous for its dolphin feeding but also its shorebird watching.
-Taking the town to another tourism level.
+Ultimately, as already stated, the town and the Region as a whole, would surely benefit financially from a second, very unique and natural asset.
+Tin Can Bay will then not only be famous for its dolphin feeding but also its shorebird watching.
+Surely taking the town to another tourism level.

 Yes, Tin Can Bay is very lucky to have the dolphins as a major tourism drawcard, but why not extend that by allowing visitors and locals alike the opportunity of having the ability to get closer to, what already exists as a major resource for the town and the Cooloola Coast generally.

 Please CONTACT me for your thoughts.
 Thank you.